97 Questions for Couples Guaranteed To Ignite Amazing Conversation

 3. How can we revive our love and intimacy as a couple when things get boring or distant?

 Boredom and disconnection can often creep up on a couple.
 You wake up one day, and it feels like the spark is dimming and the relationship is flatlining.

 Life for most couples is busy with work, children, and other distractions.
 You begin to spend less time together, communicate less often, and harbor frustrations and resentments that stifle intimacy.

-Maybe you feel some of this now with your partner.
+Maybe you feel some of this now with your lover.
 But even if you don't, you need to insulate your relationship from the creeping poison of apathy.

 Discuss together any signs of distance or boredom developing in your relationship.
 Brainstorm ways the two of you can reconnect should this happen.

 4. What makes you feel respected in our relationship?

 Respect is “a feeling of deep admiration for someone or something elicited by their abilities, qualities, or achievements,” according to the Oxford Dictionary.